 Second, we can make a probabilistic argument.
 Most of the stems used will probably be fairly long-long enough so that there are unlikely to be many matches within two letters.
-Any $S_j$ found by searching with $S_2$ stands a good chance of being related to $S_2$ , and thus to $S_1$ .
+Any S_j found by searching with S_2 stands a good chance of being related to S_2 , and thus to S_1 .

 In short, while a partial-matching procedure may produce no fewer wrong matches than recoding, it will probably produce more right ones.
 It is inherently more flexible than recoding rules; all classes of exceptions do not have to be specified beforehand.
-Part of this flexi-bility results from allowing $S_1$ and $S_j$ to differ in length by two letters in either direction.
+Part of this flexi-bility results from allowing S_1 and S_j to differ in length by two letters in either direction.
 Yet this condition also provides a built-in barrier against certain types of wrong matches, as the following example illustrates:

-Convex is recoded to convic by the rule $ex \rightarrow ic$ ; convict, the stem of conviction, is recoded to convict by the rule $ct \rightarrow c$ .
+Convex is recoded to convic by the rule $ex \to ic$; convict, the stem of conviction, is recoded to convict by the rule $ct \to c$.
 This erroneous match is not allowed in partial matching, since although condition (4) is satisfied, condition (1) is not.